m5stack/m5-docs/docs/en/unit/pdm.md

 ## Description

-**PDM mini Unit** is a digital MEMS silicon-based microphone based on PDM (Pulse Density Modulation).
+**PDM mini Unit** is a digital MEMS silicon-based microphone based on PDM (Pulse Density Modulation) signal.
 The microphone has high signal-to-noise ratio, high sensitivity, low power consumption, anti-radio frequency interference, smooth frequency response and other characteristics.
 It automatically switches the microphone state according to the clock frequency (power down/activate/sleep)and can be widely used for audio data collection on wearable devices and smart digital devices.

 ## Product Features